stared/currex/README.md

 ## TODO

 - Mock API for testing
-- More backends for exchange rates
+- More backends for exchange rates, see [e.g. this list](https://publicapis.dev/category/currency-exchange)
 - Support for more cryptocurrencies

 ## License